blance97/CSSE-481-IOT/README.md

 # Internet of Things
 * Purpose: Design, create, and analyze weather attributes.
 * Design: a floating weather station to monitor weather and capture data.
 Then a server will be used to display data on some website.
-Additionally, the server will also do some special calculations to possibly do forcasting.
+Additionally, the server will also do some special calculations to possibly do forecasting.

 ##Web Design
 **Presentation Tier:**